By Jonathan Ortiz, Sabrina Sucato, and Barbara Reina

 Tea, in its many forms, seems to be a miraculous, almost supernatural substance.
 Its ambrosial qualities are known to allay ailment, lower health risks, promote sound snoozing, and—in rare cases—incite political revolution.

 Yet its oldest and most widely accepted function is a social one, with elaborate afternoon tea parties becoming a popular occasion among the affluent in the 17th century.
-And while caffeinated beverages becoming accessible to lower classes turned it into a daily tradition in most homes, you can still have the cordial, upscale experience of afternoon cup right here in the Hudson Valley.
+And while caffeinated beverages becoming accessible to lower classes turned it into a daily tradition in most homes, you can still have the cordial, upscale experience of an afternoon cup right here in the Hudson Valley.

 Adobe Stock / Sodesignby

 The many tea rooms scattered across the region offer a unique experience, complete with delicious finger foods, delicate china, and loose-leaf varieties from all over the globe.
-Purists can sample loose-leaf imports alongside small plates, while fans of the bubble tea craze will find plenty of colorful options across the region.
+Purists can sample loose-leaf imports alongside small plates, while fans of the bubble tea craze will find plenty of colorful options across the Hudson Valley.

 Warwick